Senzing/mapper-icij/README.md

 }
 ```
 *note: if your source word is an expression, use dashes not underscores so as not to confuse the engine*
-- **GROUP_ASSOCIATION_ORG_NAME** (Sometimes all you know about a person is who they work for or what groups they are otherwise affiliated with.
+- **GROUP_ASSOCIATION_ORG_NAME** (Sometimes all you know about a person is who they work for or what groups they are affiliated with.
 Consider a contact list that has name, phone number, and company they work for.
-Map the company name to the GROUP_ASSOCIATION_ORG_NAME attribute as that may be the only matching attribute to the watch list.
+Map the company they work for to the GROUP_ASSOCIATION_ORG_NAME attribute as that may be the only matching attribute to the watch list.
 - **PLACE_OF_BIRTH**, **DUNS_NUMBER**, or any of the other additional features listed above.

 ### Optional ini file parameter